microsoft/aitour-get-started-with-fabric/lab/tutorial-3-transform-kql-database.md

     ```
     ~~~

-5. Remove the extra closing square and curly brackets '}]' and run the command to create the update policy.

 ## Verify transformation

 In this step, you verify that the transformation was successful by comparing the output from the source and target tables.